Policy 3122Excused & Unexcused Absences

 - Absences due to the student’s parent’s work schedule or other obligations during regularly scheduled school hours, until other arrangements can be made;

-The school principal or designee has the authority to determine if an absence meets the above criteria for an excused absence.
-Districts may define additional categories or criteria for excused absences.
+The District may define additional categories or criteria for excused absences.
+A school principal or designee has the authority to determine if an absence meets this policy according to the above criteria for an excused absence.

 - If an absence is excused, the student will be permitted to make up all missed assignments outside of class under reasonable conditions and time limits established by the appropriate teacher.
 Where reasonable, if a student misses a participation-type class, they can request an alternative assignment that aligns with the learning goals of the activity missed.